pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 The capacity of a layer to distinguish between, simultaneously hold, and process vectors of different directions without one dominating the others.

+**Canonical geometric refinement (v3.3).** In a declared episode, resolution is the **terrain-conditioned capacity to keep multiple directions distinguishable and to traverse them with sufficient usable reach**.
+The primary object is therefore not a free-standing scalar attached to the agent, but a recoverable and contract-valid reachable region on an episode-specific effective terrain.
+The familiar six resolution axes remain semantic coordinates; within each axis, resolution has two jointly necessary geometric aspects:

+- **chromatic composition** — which independent directions exist and which combinations can coexist without collision or collapse;
+- **luminance/reach** — how far or strongly the system can actually move, reason, or act along each direction under the declared time, resource, authority, safety, and recovery contract.

+A system with many distinguishable directions but negligible reach is not high-resolution.
+A system with intense reach concentrated in one direction is active but low-resolution.
+Any scalar summary must therefore be non-compensatory: strength on one direction may not erase the loss of other contract-critical directions.

 Resolution is **not** computational power, parameter count, or processing speed.
 It is the structural capacity to maintain distinction between competing vectors.
 In v3.0 this is explicitly treated as a **relational effective capacity**, not an agent-only trait: the capacity available in a concrete episode depends jointly on the receiver's base capability, terrain, network/architecture, affective gain, buffer and resources, history and maturity, and prior/reference frame.
-Experience and calibrated absorption can increase the base and effective capacity, while overload, terrain drift, network bottlenecks, affective Freeze/Runaway, and reference contamination can reduce the capacity actually available.
+In the v3.3 geometric candidate, these are interpreted as **terrain-generating or terrain-deforming variables** rather than independent additive causes of resolution.
+Experience and calibrated absorption can reshape the effective terrain and expand usable reach, while overload, terrain drift, network bottlenecks, affective Freeze/Runaway, and reference contamination can narrow, tilt, fragment, or darken the reachable region.

 *Operationalization.* In this work, "resolution" is treated as a latent capacity that manifests through performance on fixed discrimination tasks under controlled input regimes.
 The resolution-proxy rho is one instantiation of this idea, defined for a chosen discrimination protocol with explicit Type I/II errors.
 Resolution as a concept is broader than any single instantiation.